ddankhazi/ddContentBrowser/README.md

 # ddContentBrowser
-dd Content Browser for Maya
+Content Browser for Maya by Denes Dankhazi